Not offered in 2021

 The Graduate Certificate in Biotechnology is an 18-unit program offered by the College of Medicine and Public Health.

-The course articulates with the Graduate Diploma in Biotechnology and the Master of Biotechnology Studies, and the sequentially developed topics allow progression through the three awards.
+The course articulates with the Graduate Diploma in Biotechnology and the Master of Biotechnology, and the sequentially developed topics allow progression through the three awards.
 Students who have completed the graduate certificate are awarded credit towards the graduate diploma.

-Applicants must normally have completed, with a Credit average or better, an approved bachelor degree in a biological, agricultural or medical science at an approved tertiary institution.
-However, under certain circumstances and subject to specific conditions, others who can show evidence of fitness for candidature may be admitted.
+Applicants must normally have completed an approved bachelor degree in a biological, agricultural or medical science at an approved tertiary institution.
+However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.